Knowing what Benzodiazepine Addiction Looks Like

-While there are many different types of drugs that people take, benzodiazepines are a class of drug that is used to treat anxiety.
-Because so many people have anxiety or at least claim that they do, benzodiazepines like Xanax are very commonly prescribed.
-Before we get too much into the actual dangers of getting off of benzodiazepines on your own, we are going to talk a little bit more about the drug in general.
+While there are many different types of drugs that people take, benzodiazepines are a class of drug that is used to treat several psychological or sleep disorders.
+Because so many people struggle with mental illness, or at least claim that they do, benzodiazepines like Xanax are very commonly prescribed.
+But, before we get too much into the actual dangers of a benzo detox at home, let’s go ahead and discuss a little bit more about these drugs in general.

 What are Benzodiazepines?

-Getting off of benzodiazepines
+Getting off of Benzodiazepines

-- Blurred Vision
+- Blurred vision

 - Loss of appetite